Dream.Listen.Believe

 Be very conscious of the information they are consuming...

 One thing we quickly learn as parents is that our children learn very, very quickly.
 You'll hear both new and veteran parents say, 'my baby/toddler understands everything I say!'
 And they are absolutely correct!
 And, they understand far more than the obvious words we say to them about day-to-day things.
 They understand boundaries, (defined 'and' undefined).
 They understand what encouragement sounds and feels like.
 They understand if someone believes in them.
-They have their interpretation of media...good, bad and indifferent; and, in most cases, they are not equipped to understand the negative impact many forms of media carry these days because it can be so subtle.
-This is why it's so very important to always be 'on'.
+They have their interpretation of media...good, bad and indifferent; and, in most cases, they are not equipped to understand the negative impact many forms of media carry these days - because it can be so subtle.
+This is why it's so very important to always be 'tuned in'.

 Just because 'it' appears to be status quo, doesn't mean it's ok